Ethernalis Systems Reference

 Room Runes Affect Both Sides

-A rune socketed into a location card applies its effect to every creature in that room — the dungeon does not take sides.
+A rune socketed into a location card applies its effect to every creature in that room.
+The dungeon does not take sides.
 A fire rune on the floor amplifies the fire damage of any fire attack made within it, whether the player casts it or the enemy does.
 An enemy spellcaster fighting in a fire-runed room is a more dangerous opponent than the same creature in an unruned corridor.
 The dungeon's enchantments belong to the space, not to whoever placed them.

 V